mankenavenkatesh/Language-Agnosticism/README.md

 # Language Agnostic

 ## What does language agnosticism mean?
-It may sound scary at first, but all it means is more or less language independence.
+It may sound scary at first, but all it means is more or less language independence.
 That is, your ability as a software engineer should not be limited to a very specific set of languages.
 Instead, you should be able to quickly learn new paradigms which fit your needs and use them effectively.
-In particular, I argue that software engineering is not simply about writing code: its about architecting a correct and well-designed solution to a problem.
+In particular, I argue that software engineering is not simply about writing code: it's about architecting a correct and well-designed solution to a problem.
 As a result, code is merely an expressive tool for realizing the engineering task you just performed.

 ## Why should you be language agnostic?
 1. You become a complete software engineer rather than simply being a Java developer or C++ developer.